tytydraco/yessleep/out/My_Twin_Disappeared_After_Reading_A_Book_Called_The_Legend_of_Mermaids_Roost.md

 I say I will and that we need to start to head back to her place.
 We've walked about a mile so it will take us a while to get back and this isn't the kind of beach that's made of gentle slopes of endless sand.
 There's sand of course, but it's also full of rocks to trip and bust your head open on in the dark.

 When we're halfway there and the sky is a deep, dark purple bruise she stops and looks back at Mermaid's Roost.
 The shadow of it still looms on the violet horizon, like a giant sleeping in the sparkling black blanket of water.
-Her eyes grow wide and seem to fill with the tiny diamonds of reflected stars and for Lily, an uncharacteristically innocent wonder.
+Her eyes grow wide and seem to fill with tiny golden diamonds, like flecks of light reflected by the stars.
+Her face glows with an uncharacteristically innocent wonder.

 "Emily," she whispers, "do you hear them too?"